 Specialty advice models already exist in parts of Alberta, including the Connect MD program in Edmonton and the Specialist Link program in Calgary.
 These models are being expanded and improved to ensure coverage for advice across the province and across more specialties.

 Alberta FAST is a central access and intake program.
 Beginning in Summer 2022, a FAST office will be launched in each geographic zone.
-Fourteen specialties are in queue to join FAST through 2024.
+Thirteen specialties are in queue to join FAST through 2024.
 Learn more about FAST .

 Let’s axe the fax!
 A closed-loop referral system is planned where community-based providers will refer directly from their EMR.
 Patients, referring providers, and consulting providers will all have transparency into the referral journey.
 CII/CPAR is a community enabler.